rtCamp/Frappe-Manager/docs/commands/update.md

 ## `fm update`

-Change bench settings and runtime.
+Change a bench's settings and runtime.

-Not `bench update`: app code ships via fm deploy/switch.
-Settings (SSL/env/domains/policy/monitoring) apply to both runtimes.
-Code-affecting options -- --python/--node/--apps/--developer-mode -- need an editable workspace (mount); on an image bench demote first via --runtime mount.
+Not `bench update`: app code ships with fm deploy or fm switch.
+The bench must be running, and the mount-only options need an editable workspace, so demote an image bench with --runtime mount first.

 **Usage**: